 OOC mails workplace-rights notices to every congressional employee’s home annually.
 And this year, for the second time, OOC will participate in new-member orientation.
 But Chrisler wants employee-rights training to be mandatory and to make each office post signs spelling out workers’ rights, as every federal and private employer is required to do.

-This article appears in the Oct.
-17, 2012, edition of National Journal Daily.
+This article appears in the October 17, 2012, edition of NJ Daily.